 Here is how I like to play:

-When you give the signal, students will race to grab a snow ball and open it up.
-From that point on, there are two ways you can have your students play:
+you give the signal, students will race to grab a snow ball and open it up.

-Find a partner – Students must find a partner that has the snowball that goes with their snowball.
+a partner that has the snowball that goes with their snowball.
 Using the letter ID example, students might find someone who has the same letter as they do matching capital to capital or lowercase to lowercase.

-Produce – Students must say what is on their snowball.
+•Produce – Students must say what is on their snowball.
 For letter ID this could be naming the letter.
 Other students could make the letter sound or even produce a word that begins with that letter.

-After students have completed the task, they can divide into two groups, throw the snowballs, and continue the learning fun!
+students have completed the task, they can divide into two groups, throw the

 For skills that I found I needed an illustration to practice since many of my students are not reading yet, I created these snowball fight activities: